 From Everest Base Camp to the summit of Mount Everest, things get serious pretty quickly.
 It’s also worth noting that climbers will normally venture up to the first or second camps, and then return to Everest Base Camp at least once before trying to reach the top, in acclimatisation for their eventual attempt to summit Mount Everest.
 Here’s the South route:

-Most climbers leave Everest Base Camp for the Khumbu Icefall between 4-5 am and rarely after 6 am.
+The Mt Everest base camp elevation is 5380m above sea level.
+To get from Everest Base Camp to Camp 1, most climbers leave Base Camp for the Khumbu Icefall between 4-5 am and rarely after 6 am.
 This is because it’s more solidly frozen in the morning, so ice is less likely to move.

 Despite being so early in the South Col route up Mount Everest, the Khumbu Icefall is considered one of the most dangerous points on the Everest summit route due to the unpredictability of the terrain.
 Avalanches are not infrequent, there are hidden crevasses, and large blocks of ice have been known to fall down directly on top of climbers.